MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionCompliancePolicy.md

 ```

 ### -ExchangeLocation
-The ExchangeLocation parameter specifies the mailboxes to include.
+The ExchangeLocation parameter specifies the mailboxes to include in the policy.
 Valid values are:

 - A mailbox
 - A distribution group or mail-enabled security group (all mailboxes that are currently members of the group).